Got leftover cooked spaghetti in the fridge? Make this awesome 15-minute spaghetti frittata loaded with fresh Italian-inspired flavors.

-- 250gr / 4cups cooked whole-wheat spaghetti
+- 250 g cooked spaghetti

-- 5 beaten large eggs
+- 5 large eggs, beaten

-- 225gr /1 cup fresh spinach leaves
+- 225 g fresh spinach leaves

 - a bunch of chopped fresh basil and mint

-- 3 finely chopped spring onions
+- 3 spring onions, finely chopped

-- 1 tbsp extravirgin olive oil
+- 1 tablespoon extravirgin olive oil

-- Preheat oven to 390F/190C.
+- Preheat oven to 390°F/190°C.

 - Gently pour over the spaghetti mixture.
 Make sure the spaghetti are evenly arranged and almost entirely covered with the eggs & other ingredients.

-- Finish the cooking process in the oven, until the center is no longer liquid and the frittata is nicely golden brown on top, about 10 mins.
+- Finish the cooking process in the oven, until the center is no longer liquid and the frittata is nicely golden brown on top, about 10 minutes.